-The Financing Folder is used to create mortgages and loans and offers the following features which allows you to enter any kind of mortgage or loan and to explore creative financing options;
+The Financing Folder is used to create mortgages and loans and offers the following features which allows you to enter any kind of mortgage or loan and explore creative financing options;

-- 1. The number of mortgages or loans are unlimited - 2.
-The mortgage can start can start and finish in any year and month.
-E.g., Year 2, March 1. - 3.
-Eight mortgage payment options.
-They are: - Standard (Blended Principal and Interest Payment) - Interest Only - Fixed Payment - Variable Payment - Fixed Principal Payment plus Interest - Variable Principal Payment plus Interest - Construction Loan.
-Interest Only (Also called a "Draw" mortgage" - No Payment of Principal or Interest - Your own Principal and Interest schedule - 4.
-Additional payments or borrowing can be made in any period - 5.
-Multiple Terms, interest rates and amortization periods - 6.
-Payment Frequencies.
-Annually, Semi-annually, Quarterly Semi-monthly and Monthly
+- 1. The number of mortgages or loans are unlimited

+- 2. The mortgage can start and finish any year and month.
+E.g., Year 2, March 1.

+- 3. Eight mortgage payment options.
+They are:

+- Standard (Blended Principal and Interest Payment)

+- Interest Only

+- Fixed Payment

+- Variable Payment

+- Fixed Principal Payment plus Interest

+- Variable Principal Payment plus Interest

+- Construction Loan.
+Interest Only (Also called a "Draw" mortgage"

+- · No Payment of Principal or Interest

+- Your own Principal and Interest schedule

+- 4. Additional payments or borrowing can be made in any period

+- 5. Multiple Terms and Amortization Periods

+- 6. Multiple Terms

+- 7. Payment Frequencies, Annually, Semi-annually, Quarterly Semi-monthly and Monthly